Best Oscillating Tool Reviews | Buying Guide 2018

 How Does an Oscillating Tool Work?

-The oscillating tool works by moving an attachment that comes with it at a high speed in a rotating back and forth motion.
+The multi tool works by moving an attachment that comes with it at a high speed in a rotating back and forth motion.
 This motion allows for having precise control with minimal vibration.
 Attachments can be saw blades in various sizes and shapes, grinding disks and types of sanding pads for the oscillating multi tool.

 Most manufacturers come up with their own standard interface as these attachments don’t have any.
 This, however, means that you can’t use one company’s attachments with another company’s tool.
 But you can still purchase a multi-tool adapter which you can use to interchange attachments of different manufacturer’s tool makers, making your oscillating saw more versatile and serviceable.